Chantz-J/auth0-app-client-actions/README.md

 ## 🛠 Installation & Set Up

-1. Install and use the correct version of Node using [NVM](https://github.com/nvm-sh/nvm)
+1. Install and use the correct version of NPM

    ```sh
    npm install npm@latest -g